Rievaulx Abbey: Financial prosperity

 The abbey lies in a wooded dale by the River Rye, sheltered by hills.
-The monks diverted part of the river several yards to the west in order to have enough flat land to build on.
+The monks diverted part of the river several yards to the west to have enough flat land to build on.
 They altered the course of the river twice more during the 12th century.
-The old course is visible in the grounds of the abbey.
+The old course is visible in the grounds.
 This is an illustration of the technical ingenuity of the monks, who over time built up a profitable business mining lead and iron ore, rearing sheep and selling wool to buyers from all over Europe.
-Rievaulx Abbey became one of the greatest and wealthiest in England, with 140 monks and many more lay brothers.
+Rievaulx became one of the greatest and wealthiest in England, with 140 monks and many more lay brothers.
 It received grants of land totalling 6000 acre and established daughter houses in England and Scotland.

-By the end of the 13th century the abbey had incurred debts on its building projects and lost revenue owing to an epidemic of sheep scab (psoroptic mange).
+By the end of the 13th century the abbey had incurred debts on its building projects and lost revenue because of an epidemic of sheep scab (psoroptic mange).
 The ill fortune was compounded by raiders from Scotland in the early 14th century.
-The great reduction in population caused by the Black Death in the mid-14th century made it difficult to recruit new lay brothers for manual labour.
+The great reduction in population caused by the Black Death in the mid-14th century made it difficult to recruit lay brothers for manual labour.
 As a result the abbey was forced to lease much of its land.
 By 1381 there were only fourteen choir monks, three lay brothers and the abbot left at Rievaulx, and some buildings were reduced in size.

 By the 15th century the Cistercian practices of strict observance according to the Rule of Saint Benedict had been abandoned in favour of a more comfortable lifestyle.
 The monks were permitted to eat meat, more private living accommodation was created for them and the abbot had a substantial private household in what had once been the infirmary.

 Dissolution

-The abbey was a troubling one for the authorities.
+The abbey was troubling for the authorities.
 Edward Cowper led the monks beginning in 1530, but the monks objected to his style.
 He was ejected in 1533 and initially the monks refused a replacement.

 At the time of its dissolution in 1538 the abbey was said to consist of 72 buildings occupied by the abbot and 21 monks, with 102 lay employees and an income of £351 a year.
 The abbey owned a prototype blast furnace at Laskill, producing cast iron as efficiently as a modern blast furnace.

-As was standard procedure, the confiscated monastic buildings were rendered uninhabitable and stripped of valuables such as lead.
+As was standard, the confiscated monastic buildings were rendered uninhabitable and stripped of valuables such as lead.
 The site was granted to Thomas Manners, 1st Earl of Rutland, one of Henry's advisers, until it passed to the Duncombe family.